Overview

 The Adviser provides investment fiduciary and retirement plan advisory services selected

-administer and manage the Plan and, if applicable, to educate the Plan’s participants to
+and manage the Plan and, if applicable, to educate the Plan’s participants to help them

 When providing any nondiscretionary fiduciary services, as selected by the Sponsor, the